 I want to cry.
 This could be the last intimate moment we have as a loving couple.

 "Do you have everything ready?
-I'll be home by tomorrow afternoon" I SMS
+I'll be home by tomorrow afternoon" I SMS as he comes out of the bathroom.

 "Yes, everything is all set; I hope it doesn't come to that though.
-All the best." that's the response.